Chapter 35 : Confessions Are Awkward Business

 Rose smiled despite herself.
 “Something like that,” she admitted as Lucy reemerged from behind the portrait.

-Lucy waved a quick goodbye before reaching a hand down to Rose to help her up.
+Lucy reached a hand down to Rose to help her to her feet.
 “Hey, Rosie,” she said.
 “You okay?”

 Rose shook her head.
 “No. I-” She could feel her lower lip starting to tremble, and she stopped talking.